maemreyo/teaching/ielts/collocations/collins/10__family-and-relationships/24-1__family-matter.md

         Part 2 is 'Roles and Responsibilities': Discuss the traditional roles of the primary breadwinner and the primary caregiver, and the modern trend towards a more equal division of household labor.
 Cover the general duties, like shouldering responsibility, providing for one's family, and fulfilling family obligations.
 Mention that family reunions help to strengthen family ties."

-    "Then, create a compact review screen.
+    "Then, create a review screen.
 Arrange the 10 collocations in two columns to save space, showing only the term and its short English meaning.
 For example: `Term —— short meaning`."

     "End with a cultural question: 'In your culture, is the nuclear family or the extended family more common?'"